OpenTechSchool/html-css-beginners/core/style.md

         color: red;
     }

-h1 is the selector, the HTML elemnt we want to style.
+h1 is the selector, the HTML element we want to style.
 *color* is one of the properties that we can give to our selector, and *red* is the value of this property.
 The right sytrax is: